MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/move-triggers-between-environments.md

   - enduser
 ---

-# Move Triggers between Environments – ALM process for Triggers
+# Move triggers between environments – ALM process for triggers

 Customers often use multiple Dynamics 365 environments to support different stages of their application lifecycle management process.
 For example, they may have a development environment for creating and testing new features, a staging environment for pre-production testing, and a production environment for  final application deployment.